17.10.2020

 • honey mushrooms;

-Tip: tubular mushrooms are considered the best for salting, and the most delicious is salted lactic.
+Tip: tubular mushrooms are considered the best for pickling, and the most delicious are salted milkweed.

-For salting, only strong and young mushrooms are needed, otherwise their hats will become flabby and tasteless during cooking, and the crunch will be lost.
+For pickling, you need only strong and young mushrooms, otherwise their caps will become flabby and tasteless when cooked, and the crunch will be lost.

-Disassemble the mushrooms by type, because each of them is soaked, boiled and salted in its own time.
-If the laying in barrels (tare) is supposed to be joint, then this should be done after preliminary preparation.
+Mushrooms should be sorted by type, because each of them is soaked, boiled and salted in its own time.
+If loading into barrels (containers) is supposed to be done together, then this should be done after preliminary preparation.

-Mushrooms are cleaned of dirt, damage is removed.
-Then they are washed under running water, especially in the middle recesses of the hats.
-If the mushroom is lamellar, then the stem is separated from the cap.
-Between the plates, the dirt is easily cleaned with a toothbrush.
+Mushrooms are cleaned of dirt and damage is removed.
+Afterwards they are washed under running water, especially in the middle recesses of the caps.
+If the mushroom is lamellar, then separate the stem from the cap.
+Dirt between the plates can be easily cleaned with a toothbrush.
 Remove the skin from butter and russula.

 Soaking mushrooms

-It is necessary to soak mushrooms containing milky juice (for example, milkers).
-The time it takes to soak depends on the degree of mushroom bitterness (acidity).
+You need to soak mushrooms that contain milky juice (for example, milkweeds).
+The time needed for soaking depends on the degree of mushroom bitterness (acidity).

-Russula and camelina are not soaked. white mushroom- 24 hours (small ones can be left unsoaked).
+Russula and saffron milk cap are not soaked.
+White milk mushroom- 24 hours (small ones don’t need to be soaked).
 Volnushka - 24–35 hours.
-Black milk mushroom, valui, whitefish, violinist, smooth, under-thickness - from 48 hours.
-Water is changed 3 times in 24 hours.
-Some change it every 4 hours.
-And so that the mushrooms do not sour during soaking, salt is added per 1 liter - 10 g or 2 g of citric acid.
+Black milk mushroom, valui, white milk, violin, smoothy, underwood - from 48 hours.
+Water changes 3 times in 24 hours.
+Some people change it every 4 hours.
+And so that the mushrooms do not turn sour when soaking, add salt per 1 liter - 10 g or 2 g of citric acid.
 But this precaution is not a reason to change the solution.
-After the soaking process is over, the mushrooms need to be rinsed again.
+After the soaking process is completed, the mushrooms need to be rinsed again.

 How to pickle mushrooms for the winter.
 Types of salting

-After pre-treatment, we begin to salt the mushrooms.
-But first, let's talk about the types of salting.
+After pre-processing, we begin to salt the mushrooms.
+But first, let's talk about the types of pickling.

 Dry pickled mushrooms

-The method is less time consuming and the most convenient.
-But it is applicable for russula, saffron milk mushrooms, when they are not soaked, and pods, blackies, smoothies with preliminary soaking.
+The method is less labor-intensive and most convenient.
+But it is applicable for russula, saffron milk caps, when they are not soaked, and russula, nigella, smoothies with preliminary soaking.

-Mushrooms belong to the first category of mushrooms, which are eaten even raw.
-For dry salting, this is the best option.
-This method is also good for russula (except burning russula).
-They will not bring harm, but are very tasty.
+Ryzhiki belong to the first category of mushrooms that are eaten even raw.
+For dry pickling, this is the best option.
+This method is also good for russula (except for pungent russula).
+They won't do any harm and are very tasty.

-Tip: remove the skin from the cap of the russula, it is bitter.
+Tip: remove the skin from the russula cap, it is bitter.

-Mushrooms are placed in rows in a container, so that the hats are at the bottom.
+Mushrooms are placed in rows in a container, so that the caps are at the bottom.
 Each row is sprinkled with salt: 1 kg - 40 g.
-At the end, the top row is covered with a natural clean cloth and a wooden circle is placed on top, which is pressed down with oppression (boiled stone, a jar of water).
-Note that metal or limestone oppression is unacceptable.
+At the end, the top row is covered with a natural clean cloth and a wooden circle is placed on top, which is pressed down with pressure (boiled stone, jar of water).
+Please note that metal or limestone bending is unacceptable.
 After about three days, the mushrooms will settle.
-Then you can report new rows (make a bookmark of new mushrooms).
-If there are no more mushrooms, then settled, they are already ready to be transferred to jars and stored in a cellar or refrigerator.
-You can eat them after 10 days.
+Then you can add new rows (plant new mushrooms).
+If there are no more mushrooms, then the ones that have settled are ready to be transferred to jars and stored in the cellar or refrigerator.
+After 10 days they can be eaten.

 Cold pickled mushrooms

-Spices are placed at the bottom of the container to taste: leaves of laurel, cherry, horseradish, oak, currant, garlic, dill, cumin, cloves, pepper.
-It is not advised to put a lot of spices so that the taste of the mushrooms themselves is not interrupted.
-Some consider this to be superfluous, and especially for valuers, milk mushrooms and mushrooms.
-I lay them out with hats down, and sprinkle with salt: 50 grams of salt per 1 kilogram.
-Cover with a cloth on top and put oppression.
+Spices to taste are placed at the bottom of the container: laurel, cherry, horseradish, oak, currant leaves, garlic, dill, cumin, cloves, pepper.
+It is not recommended to add a lot of spices, so as not to interrupt the taste of the mushrooms themselves.
+Some consider this unnecessary, especially for valuevs, milk mushrooms and saffron milk caps.
+I lay them out with their caps down and sprinkle with salt: 50 grams of salt per 1 kilogram.
+Cover the top with a cloth and put pressure on it.

-You can lay spices on the rows and sprinkle table salt, then pour cold water (boiled).
-Mushrooms should be completely covered with brine, oppression is placed on top.
+You can lay spices in rows and sprinkle table salt, then fill with cold water (boiled).
+The mushrooms should be completely covered with brine, and pressure should be placed on top.
 When they settle, the container is transferred to the cold.

-For 10 kg of mushrooms take 400 g of table salt, 40 g of dill, 20 g of grated horseradish root, 40 g of garlic, 40 pcs. allspice peas, 10 pcs. bay leaf.
-Peeled milk mushrooms are soaked for three days, shifted with herbs and spices and poured with salt brine.
-Press down with oppression and withstand up to 40 days.
+For 10 kg of milk mushrooms take 400 g of table salt, 40 g of dill, 20 g of grated horseradish root, 40 g of garlic, 40 pcs. allspice peas, 10 pcs. bay leaf.
+Cleaned milk mushrooms are soaked for three days, topped with herbs and spices and filled with salt brine.
+Press down under pressure and incubate for up to 40 days.

-For such salting, tubular and plastic mushrooms are good.
+Tubular and plastic mushrooms are good for this kind of pickling.
 Preparation and processing are standard.
-In lamellar mushrooms, you need to cut off, and if the caps are large, then cut them.
-All milkers need to be soaked.
-Then boil them by putting them in boiling water with salt: 50 g of salt per liter.
+Lamellar mushrooms need to be cut off, and if the caps are large, then cut them.
+All milkweeds need to be soaked.
+Then boil them by transferring them to boiling water with salt: 50 g of salt per liter.
 From the moment of boiling there is a certain cooking time:

 3. 10 min. – load and load.